 Finally, try to discover whether they think they’ll pick hiring back up in the new future.
-It might be worth mentioning any great candidates you have; but make sure you do this in a sensitive manner.
+It might be worth mentioning any great candidates you have, but make sure you approach this in a sensitive manner.

-Communication is key when it comes to hiring; not only with the hiring managers you’re working alongside; but also, the candidates who are actively looking for work.
+Communication is key when it comes to hiring, not only with the hiring managers you’re working alongside but also, with the candidates who are actively looking for work.

 Whether you’re hiring right now or not, it’s a good idea to keep in communication with candidates to not only build rapport but also to help build up that talent pool that we mentioned earlier.

-Many hiring professionals have spent years perfecting their efforts in targeting passive candidates – so don’t let this all go to waste.
-Keep speaking with candidates and ensure you’re constantly at the front of their minds when it comes to job searching.
+Many hiring professionals have spent years perfecting their CRM software to target and convert passive candidates – so don’t let this all go to waste.
+Keep speaking with candidates and ensure you remain top-of-mind when it comes to their job search.